 Mike Muller was one of the founders of ARM.
 Before joining the Group, he was responsible for hardware strategy and the development of portable products at Acorn Computers.
 He was previously at Orbis Computers.
 At ARM he was VP, Marketing from 1992 to 1996 and EVP, Business Development until October 2000 when he was appointed Chief Technology Officer.
 In October 2001, he was appointed to the Board.

 Larry Hirst joined the Board in January 2011.
 He is the former Chairman of IBM Europe, Middle East and Africa.
 He retired from IBM in 2010 having previously held a wide range of senior positions since joining the company in 1977.
-He currently chairs the Imperial College Digital Cities Exchange.
+He currently chairs the Imperial College Data Science Institute Advisory Board.
 He is also an Ambassador to Monitise plc and on the International Advisory Board for British Airways.
 Former roles include being a UK Business Ambassador, a Commissioner for the Commission for Employment and Skills, and Chair of e-skills UK (the UK Sector Skills Council for Business and Information Technology).
+He is a member of the audit, remuneration and nomination committees at MITIE.
 He was awarded a CBE in 2006.

 Janice Roberts joined the Board in January 2011.
-She is a Venture Adviser at Mayfield Fund having been a Managing Director from 2000-2013.
-Mayfield is a Silicon Valley-based venture capital firm with approximately $3 billion under management, where her focus is on the mobile, wireless, communications and consumer technology industries.
-Prior to that, she held various executive positions at 3Com Corporation, including President Palm Computing, President 3Com Ventures and Senior Vice President, Business Development and Global Marketing.
-She is a director of several private technology companies in the US.
+She is a Partner at Benhamou Global Ventures, a Silicon Valley-based venture capital firm, where she invests in early stage technology companies.
+Prior to that, she was a Managing Director of the Mayfield Fund from 2000 to 2013, where she invested in the mobile, wireless, communications and consumer technology industries.
+Previously, she held various executive positions at 3Com Corporation, including President Palm Computing, President 3Com Ventures and Senior Vice President, Business Development and Global Marketing.
+Prior to 3Com she was Managing Director of BICC Data Networks Ltd.